 Your lawn going to seed (or stemming) is a natural process.
-You should mow frequently, ensuring your mower blade is sharp as woody stalks will begin to regrow.
-This time of year, in the spring, cool season grasses will use up a lot of energy producing seedheads, so make sure you feed your lawn a well balanced fertilizer now.
+You should mow frequently, adjust your mowing height, and ensure your mower blades are sharp as woody stalks will begin to regrow.
+This time of year, in the spring, cool-season grasses will use up a lot of energy-producing seedheads, so make sure you feed your lawn a well-balanced fertilizer now.

 Will these grass seed heads germinate?

 No. The seeds that the cool-season grasses produce in the spring are sterile and will not germinate.